Why choose Biology?

 - We have extensive links with local industry, research institutes, universities other educational institutions.
 We provide visits to places of biological interest and have a programme of speakers for enrichment and extension.

 - We offer our students the opportunity to participate in the Nuffield Award scheme and the Biology Olympiad.
-Our students help at the Cambridge Science Festival, Festival of Plants Day, Cambridge and Stamford Big Biology Days, the Inter-school Biology Quiz and environmental monitoring and conservation at local reserves.
+Our students help at the Cambridge Science Festival, Festival of Plants Day, Cambridge and Stamford Big Biology Days, master classes in university departments and research institutes and environmental monitoring and conservation at local reserves.

 - Regular surgeries and support groups are available to help any student encountering problems with particular topics or skills.
 There are also extended after college surgeries prior to major exams.
 Teacher and student mentor schemes enable students having difficulties to get extra support.